NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/prior-fuzzers.md

 Here, we describe how to use other fuzzers to generate JS test cases for differential testing.
-Once the test cases are genearted and saved to a directory, you can then use the differential testing intructions described [here](./README.md#dftest) to perform differential testing used the generated test case.
+Once the test cases are genearted and saved to a directory, you can then use the differential testing intructions described [here](./README.md#dftest) to perform differential testing using the generated test case.

 *Note that the following steps for running other fuzzers were only tested on a host machine running Ubuntu 18.04.*